z017/shell-script-skeleton/README.md

 ### Loops

 Loops in shell are a bit different, but we follow the same principles as with braces when declaring functions.
-That is: ; then and ; do should be on the same line as the if/for/while. else should be on its own line and closing statements should be on their own line vertically aligned with the opening statement.
+That is: `; then` and `; do` should be on the same line as the `if/for/while`. `else` should be on its own line and closing statements should be on their own line vertically aligned with the opening statement.

 ```sh